Once you have created an email in Adobe Campaign, you need to define its content.

 Preview your messages before sending them.
 Adobe Campaign offers a way to test email rendering using Litmus.
 For more on this, see Email rendering.

-More design and general best practices regarding messages are presented in the following section: Delivery best practices.
+More design and general best practices regarding messages are presented in the following Adobe Campaign step-by-step guide: Delivery best practices with Adobe Campaign.

 The Email Designer is under continuous improvement.
 If you created an email content from scratch, from an out-of-the-box template or if you created fragments, you may get the following update message the next time you open your content:

 Adobe recommends updating your content to the latest version to avoid problems such as CSS collision issues.
 Click Update now.